Macroscopic loops in the loop O(n) model via the XOR trick: Introduction

 \begin{cor} Let $\bbP_{1,x}$ be a Gibbs measure of the loop $O(1)$ model with~$1<x\leq \sqrt{3}$.
 Then,

-Analogously, if~$-\tfrac14\log 3 \leq \beta <0$, then any Gibbs measure~$\mathrm{Ising}_{\beta}$ for the Ising model with parameter~$\beta$ either includes a bi-infinite interface between pluses and minuses, or every face is surrounded by infinitely many finite interfaces. \end{cor}
+Consequently, if~$-\tfrac14\log 3 \leq \beta <0$, then any Gibbs measure~$\mathrm{Ising}_{\beta}$ of the Ising model with parameter~$\beta$ either includes a bi-infinite interface between pluses and minuses, or every face is surrounded by infinitely many finite interfaces. \end{cor}